Custom Filter Examples

 Sometimes you can avoid the need for multiple queries (as in the Filtering by Site ID example), by using the Query String query.
 The below configuration demonstrates how you can use only one Custom Filter widget to constrain the search to

-- Match Documents and Media files with
+• Match Documents and Media files with pdf or jpg extensions OR

-extensions OR - Match Web Content Articles
+• Match Web Content Articles

 Configure the Custom Filter widget like this: